wuxiong2025/CEBR/README.md

 The program outputs a structured analysis of the band representations, including:

 - Space group information
-- Tabulated data for p-orbitals and d-orbitals with Wyckoff positions, band representations, ABRs, and BRs
+- Tabulated data for p-orbitals and d-orbitals with Wyckoff positions, band representation, ABRs, and BRs
 - Summary of BRs for both orbital types
 - Conclusion about the presence of p-d orbital coupling Example output: